pensjonatus/flash-fiction/blog/4-a-m.md

 ---
-title: '4 a.m.'
+title: 4 a.m.
 date: '2012-11-18'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 It was the devil's hour.
 Two cool kids were coming back from a party, still